rohitmujumdar/Conference-Paper-Acceptance-Prediction/README.md

 In order for the tool to have more capabilities for recommendation than relying on non-core factors, we also intend to use unsupervised methods to find patterns in the data and explore its underlying structure, through tasks like topic-modelling and clustering.
 This could help in detecting topic and domain trends over conferences over several years and or in ascertaining peculiarities of papers potentially acceptable papers.

-YOu can read more at : https://rohangoel.com/Acceptometer/
+You can read more at : https://rohangoel.com/Acceptometer/